 When you run a hypothesis test, you’ll use a distribution like a t-distribution or normal distribution.
-These have a known area, and enable to you to calculate a probability value (p-value) that will tell you if your results are due to chance, or if your results are die to your theory being correct.
+These have a known area, and enable to you to calculate a p-value that will tell you if your results are due to chance, or if your results are die to your theory being correct.
 The larger the test statistic, the smaller the p-value and the more likely you are to reject the null hypothesis.

 Types of Test Statistic

-There are four main test statistics you can use in a hypothesis test.
+There are four main statistics you can use in a hypothesis test.
 Which one you use depends on which statistical test you run.
 Click on one of the test names or scores to find out more about that particular test.